email4prasanth/Practice-Docker/Docker.md

     ```
     CMD ["nginx","-g","daemon off;"] - to run the ngnix in foreground
     CMD ["python", "app.py"]
+    ENTTRY POINT

     ```

+#### Interview Question
+- what are the defalut network created when docker is installed
+    - Bridge (similar to IGW), host and Null Network to see this `docker network ls`
+- Docker swarm what network you can see
+    - Ingress under scope `Overlay`
+- Difference between RUN and CMD
     - RUN command is used to build the image, CMD is used to run the commands while running an image.
+- Which instructions will create layers in the Dockerfile
+    - ADD, COPY and RUN commands will create layers which creates an impact in the size of container.